-CUI SECURITY REQUIREMENTS NIST SP 800-53 ant Security Controls SO/IEC 27001 nt Security Controls 3.13.7 Prevent remote devices from simultaneously establishing non-remote connections with the information system and communicating via some other connection to resources in external networks.
+CUI SECURITY REQUIREMENTS NIST SP 800-53 ant Security Controls SO/IEC 27001 nt Security Controls 3.13.7 Prevent remote devices from simultaneously establishing non-remote connections with the information system and communicating via some other connection to resources in external networks (i.e. split tunneling).
 SC-7(7) Boundary Protection Prevent Split Tunneling for Remote Devices No direct mo apping.
 3.13.8 Implement cryptographic SC-8 Transmission A.8.2.3 Handling of Assets mechanisms to prevent Confidentiality and A.13.1.1 Network controls unauthorized disclosure of CUI during transmission unless otherwise protected by alternative physical Integrity A.13.2.1 Information transfer policies and procedures safeguards.
-A.13.2.3 Electronic messaging ŭ A.14.1.2 Securing application services on public networks A.14.1.3 Protecting application services transactions SC-8(1) Transmission Confidentiality and Integrity Cryptographic or Alternate Physical Protection No direct mo apping.
+A.13.2.3 Electronic messaging Ü A.14.1.2 Securing application services on public networks A.14.1.3 Protecting application services transactions SC-8(1) Transmission Confidentiality and Integrity Cryptographic or Alternate Physical Protection No direct mo apping.
 3.13.9 Terminate network connections associated with communications sessions at the end of the sessions or after a defined period of inactivity.
-SC-10 Network Disconnect A.13.1.1 Network controls 3.13.10 D Establish and manage cryptographic keys for cryptography employed in the information system.
-SC-12 Cryptographic Key Establishment and Management A.10.1.2 Key Management 3.13.11 L Employ FIPS-validated cryptography when used SC-13 Cryptographic Protection A.10.1.1 Policy on the use of cryptographic controls to protect the confidentiality of CUI.
+SC-10 Network Disconnect A.13.1.1 Network controls 3.13.10 Establish and manage cryptographic keys for cryptography employed in the information system.
+SC-12 Cryptographic Key Establishment and Management A.10.1.2 Key Management 3.13.11 cryptography when used SC-13 Cryptographic Protection A.10.1.1 Policy on the use of cryptographic controls to protect the confidentiality of CUI.
 A.14.1.2 Securing application services on public networks A.14.1.3 Protecting application services transactions A.18.1.5 Regulation of cryptographic controls 3.13.12 Prohibit remote activation of collaborative computing devices and provide indication of devices in use to users present at the device.
 SC-15 Collaborative Computing Devices A.13.2.1 Information transfer policies and procedures

-CUI SECURITY REQUIREMENTS NIST SP 800-53 Relevant Security Controls ISO/IEC 27001 Relevant Security Controls 3.13.13 Manage the use of mobile code.
-SC-18 Mobile Code No direct mo apping.
-3.13.14 Establish usage restrictions and implementation guidance for Voice over Internet Protocol (VoIP) technologies and monitor/control use of VoIP.
-SC-19 Voice Over Internet Protocol No direct mapping.
+CUI SECURITY REQUIREMENTS NIST SP 800-53 Relevant Security Controls ISO/IEC 27001 Relevant Security Controls 3.13.13 Control and monitor the use of mobile code.
+SC-18 Mobile Code No direct mapping.
+3.13.14 Control and monitor the use of Voice over Internet Protocol (VoIP) technologies.
+SC-19 Voice over Internet Protocol No direct mapping.
 3.13.15 Protect the authenticity of communications sessions.
 SC-23 Session Authenticity No direct mapping.
 3.13.16 Protect the confidentiality of CUI at rest.
 SC-28 Protection of Information at Rest A.8.2.3 Handling of Assets